arclix/arclix-docs/docs/intro.md

 ### Overview

-Arclix is an An Open Source CLI with Creation and Component Generation for React.
+Arclix is an Open Source CLI for Component Generation in React.
 It offers faster and developer friendly environment with rich features.

--   Uses [Create React App](https://create-react-app.dev/) under the hood for app creation.
+-   Instantly generate component in any React project.
--   Provides out-of-box support for [TypeScript](https://www.typescriptlang.org/) and [Sass](https://sass-lang.com/).
+-   Provides out-of-box support for TypeScript, CSS preprocessors, Storybook, Test and more.
--   Can generate component with templates, styles and tests.
+-   Can generate component with templates, styles, stories and tests.

 ### What you'll need